On the convergence of the Born series for Coulomb potentials: Hintz's semiclassical cone estimates

 We can drop the $\varepsilon$'s in the Sobolev orders, as doing this weakens the estimate. \end{proof}

 An especially important case of \Cref{prop:Hintz} is when $X$ is exact Euclidean space, with only a single marked point, in which case $R_0$ is the free Euclidean resolvent.
-Then a direct proof is straightforward if $\mathsf{s}=s$ is constant.
+Then a direct proof is straightforward if $\mathsf{s}$ is replaced by a constant $s_-<-1/2$ on the left-hand side and $s_+>-1/2$ on the right-hand side.
 One way of doing this is by using the homogeneity of the Euclidean resolvent.
 Rescaling $r$ to $\hat{r}=r\sigma$ reduces the energy $\sigma^2$-resolvent to the energy-one resolvent.

 \begin{remark*} Hintz's argument works when the metric has a conic singularity at the marked point (as clearly stated before \cite[Thm.
 5.7]{Hintz2}), or if a dipole potential is present (this being part of \cite[Thm.
 5.7]{Hintz2}).
 The argument breaks if more than one instance of these is present.
 The reason is that in order to control the resolvent output satisfactorily, one needs a priori control on all geodesics incoming towards the cone points/point dipoles.
 With only one, all incoming geodesics originate at spatial infinity, so the required control is provided by the limiting absorption principle.
 With \emph{multiple} cone points/point dipoles, geodesics can originate at one marked point and terminate at another.
 This is the unstable trapping explored e.g.\ in \cite{BaWu13}, \cite{HiWu20}. \end{remark*}